 Level 1 equity securities relates to securities quoted on the Nigerian Stock Exchange and NASD.

-The fair value of the loans and advances have been determined using the discounted cash flow method (DCF") using the Central Bank of Nigeria prime lending rate at the year end, the significant observable input.
+The fair value of the loans and advances and Due to NHF have been determined using the discounted cash flow method (DCF") using the Central Bank of Nigeria prime lending rate at the year end, the significant observable input.